Burglary Prevention Tips

 How to Report a Burglary

 If you find an unexplained open/broken window or door, do not enter – the perpetrator may still be inside.
 Call the Sheriff’s Department at 310-539-1661 or 9-1-1.
-Write down the license plate numbers of any suspicious vehicles and note descriptions of any suspicious persons.
+Be prepared to give your specific location and share any details that are out of place.